cloudfoundry/docs-deploying-cf/vcloud/index.html.md

 If you need production level resilience and/or large scale, install **BOSH** using Micro BOSH.
 Most installations of Cloud Foundry can be done without this step by using Micro BOSH installed in step 3.
 Since it adds some complexity we suggest avoiding this step if possible.

 4. [Deploy Cloud Foundry using Micro BOSH or BOSH](deploy_cf.html)

+If you're having issues the [Troubleshooting](troubleshooting.html) page should help.

 ## Sample manifest files ##